-The term “Coral Cluster” can refer to different things depending on whether you’re describing it in a scientific, metaphysical, or commercial context.
+The term “Coral Cluster” can refer to different things depending on whether you’re describing it in a scientific, Holistic, or commercial context.

 The scientific names and types most commonly associated with natural/raw coral clusters can be presented as below :